b06901089/NM-Lab-Network-pivoting/README.md

 VirtualBox VM1 (SSH Server)

-ssh service need to be enable
+ssh service need to be install
-http service (Apache web service) need to be enable
+http service (Apache web service) need to be install
 root account for sshuttle
 normal user account for port forwarding

 VirtualBox VM2 (Target machine)

-ssh service need to be enable
+ssh service need to be install
-http service (Apache web service) need to be enable
+http service (Apache web service) need to be install

 ## Ways of Pivoting